CaptainCodeman/polyfill-loading/readme.md

 The code is split into 3 main bundles.

+### store bundle

-*store* contains the client-side routing, state store, local-storage persistence and Redux dev-tools integration:
+contains the client-side routing, state store, local-storage persistence and Redux dev-tools integration:
 ![source-map-explorer store](images/source-map-store.png)

+### views bundle

-*views* contains the lit-element views for the app-shell and counter component:
+contains the lit-element views for the app-shell and counter component:
 ![source-map-explorer views](images/source-map-views.png)

+### vendor bundle

-*vendor* contains the lit-element and lit-html templating libraries:
+contains the lit-element and lit-html templating libraries:
 ![source-map-explorer views](images/source-map-vendor.png)

+## Output

 Here are the network requests showing the polyfill.io file and the three app modules loading (store, vendor and views):
 ![no polyfills network](images/no-polyfills-network.png)